ztesfa88-png/Plagiarism-Checker/README.md

 ## 📌 Overview

-The **Plagiarism Detection System** is a web-based application that analyzes submitted text or uploaded documents and compares them against a local corpus of reference documents.
+The **Plagiarism Detection System** is a web-based application that analyzes submitted text or uploaded documents and compares them against a local corpus of reference documents **or directly against each other**.

 It uses a **hybrid unsupervised machine learning approach** — combining **TF-IDF Cosine Similarity** and **MinHash Jaccard Similarity** — to produce a reliable ensemble plagiarism score with sentence-level match highlighting.